 Promote Your Most Likeable Content

-One thing to keep in mind when paying for reach on Facebook.
-If people don’t like what you are sharing they may shut you down.
-Facebook provides ways for them to indicate they don’t like or want to see any more of what you’re sharing.
+Finally, keep in mind, when paying to boost the reach of a post on Facebook, that if people don’t like what you share, they may eventually block what you share.
+It may be as simple as unliking your page, unfollowing your Page or using the link Facebook provides on a post to indicate they don’t like or want to see any more of what you’re sharing.

-Traditional advertising focused on you and your business, and not valuable, helpful and/or interesting to your fans, won’t cut it on Facebook.
+Traditional advertising focused on you and your business won’t cut it for most businesses on Facebook.

-While you should be paying to boost some, and maybe all, of the content you share on Facebook, make sure it is what your target audience/your fans like/want to see.
+While you should be paying for Facebook to boost some, and maybe all, of the content you share on Facebook, make sure that what you share is what consumers/fans will like/want to see.

 Getting into the Facebook News Feed is important.
-But without content that is of interest to or appeals to your target audience, you’ll be wasting your money.
+But without content that is of at least some interest to your target audience, you’ll be wasting your money.